 Takeaway: Facebook is the most popular for the Sports domain and List posts work great for inviting the social media traction you seek.

-We’ve analyzed a variety of content types covering all the major category of the businesses.
+We’ve analyzed various types of content covering all the major business categories.
 So, now we can comfortably conclude that Facebook has taken over all the other networking sites.
 Twitter and Pinterest seem to be a little popular within a few categories, but only after Facebook.
-LinkedIn and Google+ has almost lost it.
+LinkedIn and Google+ have almost lost it.

 Which types of content get lots of social shares?

 People prefer to read content that includes a set of questions for which they seek step-by-step answers or responses.
 Readers like content that comes as a handy list, which is easy to read and saves precious time.
 People look for convenience and interest everywhere, and the same holds true in content marketing.

 I suggest you pick a content type that provides valuable, relevant, and interesting information in a manner that’s simple for viewers to digest.